 9. May I Be Frank

-What makes this overweight/sick transition to a healthy guy so enjoyable is that Frank is hilarious and raw.
-This film is emotional, educational and entertaining.
+What makes this overweight and sick transition so enjoyable is that Frank is hilarious and raw.
+The film is emotional, educational and entertaining.
 Great behind the scenes footage of someone changing their life through food.

-7. Hungry For Change
+8. Hungry For Change

 "We are not eating food any more.
 We are eating food like products."

-5. Fed Up
+7. Fed Up

+So this movie is as much anti-fast food as it is anti-government.
 Check out our full review on Katie Couric's bone rattler.

-4. Forks Over Knives
+6. Forks Over Knives

 Diabetes, obesity, heart disease, cancer are all growing at an alarming rate because of our western diet.
 Processed foods and excessive animal protein are why we are sick.
 These poor choices cost the world billions of dollars in medical bills.

-3. Food Matters
+5. Food Matters